learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 # Your son, Loki
 ```

-In the call to `forEach` we tell it to use for its context the context that
+In the call to `forEach`, we tell it to use for its context the context that
 `printCard` has as `this`.

 A slight variation on this idea would be to invoke `bind` on the function